bionlp-hzau/Tutorial_4_CRF/README.md

 Step 2.
 Follow the experiment tutorial.
 CRF实验.pdf
-The tutoial is offered by @KaiyinZhou.
+The tutorial is offered by @KaiyinZhou.